objectsyndicate/blocktwine/README.md

 - IoT information, strains becomes intellectual property when the climate data is recorded.
 Generational research across organizations becomes possible.

 We are currently in the incubation phase and are looking for people and companies who wish to participate.
 Further discussion will be available in the [keybase.io](https://keybase.io/) ‘blocktwine’ group.

+# Roadmap
+- Promote the project, educate people interested and qualified to participate, start  the discussion.
+(Q2 2019)
+- Discuss and make a decision on board membership regulations.
+(Q3 2019)
+- Discuss and make a decision on which hyperledger foundation project to use.
+(Q3 2019)
+- Register 401c or the correct non-profit org type, become 'official'.
+(Q4 2019)
+- Start developing user applications based on smart contract data stores.
+(Q4 2019)